tdaylan/pcat/docs/index.rst

 Proposal optimization
 +++++++++++++++++

-Any MCMC sampling problem requires a choice of proposal scale, which must remain constant during sampling in order to respect detailed balance.
+Construction of an MCMC chain requires a choice of proposal scale, which must remain constant (or strictly decrease) during sampling in order to respect detailed balance.
 In transdimensional inference, the choice of proposal scale includes both within and across model jumps.
-PCAT chooses the proposal scale for a particular sampling problem based on an initial estimate of the Hessian matrix of the parameter vector in the beginning of each run.
-The inverse of the Hessian yields the model covariance, from which proposals are drawn during the sampling.
+PCAT chooses the proposal scale for a particular sampling problem based on an initial calculation of the Fisher information at the maximum likelihood solution, in the beginning of each run, yielding an estimate of the model covariance.
+The tighter a parameter is constrained, the smaller the proposal scale for that parameter becomes.
+This ensures that the acceptance ratio is around 25% and minimizes the autocorrelation time of the resulting chain.

+PCAT takes heavy-tailed within-model steps in a space, where the prior is uniformly distributed.
+The transdimensional proposals are

+In order to ensure that the chains start from a well mixed state, the first ``numbburn`` samples are discarded and the resulting chain is thinned by  a factor of ``factthin``.

 Performance
 +++++++++++++++++++

-The above features are made possible by enlarging the hypothesis space so much that there is no mismodeling of the observed data.
+The above features are made possible by enlarging the hypothesis space so as to minimize mismodeling of the observed data.
 This is, however, at the expense of seriously slowing down inference.

 PCAT alleviates the performance issues in two ways: